2023–24 Edmonton Oilers season

 On April 5, the Oilers clinched their fifth consecutive playoff spot after a 6–2 win over the Colorado Avalanche.
 In the first round, they eliminated the Los Angeles Kings for the third consecutive season, this time in five games.
 In the second round, they dispatched the Vancouver Canucks in seven games.
 In the Western Conference finals, they ousted the Dallas Stars in six games, advancing to the Stanley Cup Final for the first time since 2006, where they faced the Florida Panthers.
 During the 2024 Stanley Cup Final, the Oilers found themselves trailing 3-0 in the series before staging an unforeseen comeback by winning the following three games to push the series to force a seventh game.
-This dramatic turn of events could have potentially marked the first reverse sweep in recent memory, a feat not witnessed in the NHL since the 1942 Stanley Cup Final.
+This dramatic turn of events could have potentially marked the first reverse sweep in recent memory, a feat not witnessed in the NHL since 2014 and the Stanley Cup Final since 1942.
 However, despite the team's valiant efforts, the Oilers were unable to sustain their momentum and ultimately succumbed to the Panthers in the crucial final game seven of the series.

 Although the Oilers fell short in the Stanley Cup Final, they did not come away empty-handed; for his outstanding performance throughout the entire playoff and Final run, team captain Connor McDavid was awarded the Conn Smythe Trophy as the most valuable player (MVP) of the playoffs.
 McDavid became the first player since Jean-Sebastien Giguere in and the sixth overall in NHL history to be bestowed with the Conn Smythe as a member of the losing team.